Wyyrthura/wyy_obsidian/README.md

 then copy wyy_manjaro to this folder, restart Obsidian, and enjoy !

 # Update
 Fixed some bug from the original theme

+Changed blockquote border color to something more *Manjaro*

 # Todo list
-Change citation border color